Video Footage Shows Apparent Khashoggi 'Body Double' Exit Consulate

 On Monday, Siemens President and CEO Joe Kaeser added his name to that growing list.
 He said in a statement on LinkedIn that he "received hundreds, if not thousands, of e-mails and social media posts urging me not to attend."

+Treasury Secretary Steven Mnuchin has said he is pulling out of the summit.
+But he still plans to visit Saudi Arabia on Monday, The Wall Street Journal reported, as part of a larger trip to the region.
+He stressed the importance of maintaining a close relationship with the country.

 The Trump administration says it is continuing to weigh how to respond to the escalating diplomatic crisis with one of its closest allies.
+President Trump told reporters Monday that he has spoken to the crown prince and that the U.S. has "people over in Saudi Arabia now, we have top intelligence people in Turkey."

-White House adviser Jared Kushner said Monday that the U.S. remains in a "fact-finding phase," and that officials are still "getting facts in from multiple places."
+White House adviser Jared Kushner said Monday that the U.S. remains in a "fact-finding phase" and that officials are still "getting facts in from multiple places."
 He said he advised the crown prince to "be transparent."
 As NPR's Ayesha Rascoe has reported, "Kushner ... fostered a close relationship with Saudi Arabia's Crown Prince Mohammed bin Salman as a part of his bid to help broker a Middle East peace deal."

 The Wall Street Journal reported on Saturday that the crown prince and Kushner spoke about Khashoggi some eight days after his disappearance.

-Citing people briefed on the call, the newspaper says the crown prince asked Kushner, "Why the outrage," and noted that "government officials and business leaders had turned from lavishing praise on the prince to criticizing him."
+Citing people briefed on the call, the newspaper says the crown prince asked Kushner, "Why the outrage?" and noted that "government officials and business leaders had turned from lavishing praise on the prince to criticizing him."